-ITProPortal has been keeping tabs on Microsoft's next-gen console plans for some time now.
-Safe to say, there's rarely a dull moment on the Xbox One rumour mill in the build up to its November 2013 launch, and after Sony gave an outing of sorts to its rival PlayStation 4 console, speculation surrounding Microsoft's third gaming system is starting to reach fever pitch.
-With a provisional launch inching closer and closer, the time is ripe to round up all the best news and rumours - whether its release date gossip or potential spec leaks that you're after, this is your one-stop-shop for everything you need to know about the lead up to the launch of the Xbox One.
+Safe to say, there was rarely a dull moment on the Xbox One rumour mill in the build up to its November 2013 launch, and after Sony gave an outing of sorts to its rival PlayStation 4 console, speculation surrounding Microsoft's third gaming system started to reach fever pitch.
+Lucky for you guys, we at ITProPortal were on close hand to keep tabs on all of Microsoft's next-gen console plans.
+Whether its release date gossip or potential spec leaks that you're after, this is your one-stop-shop for everything you need to know about the lead up to the launch of the Xbox One.

 13 April, 2013: Is Microsoft's always-on Xbox 720 more hassle than it's worth?